Stillat/vscode-antlers-language-server/formatcli/prettier-plugin-antlers/README.md

 ## Tailwind CSS Prettier Plugin Compatibility

 This plugin does not ship with the Tailwind CSS Prettier plugin.
-If you'd to have that as well, you will need to install it separately :)
+If you'd like to have that as well, you will need to install it separately :)

 ## Reporting Issues